b-parker/CNL_scalpel/README.md

 # CNL_scalpel

-Scalpel is a tool for easy interaction with freesurfer cortical surface reconstructions in python
+Scalpel is a python library for analysis, segmentation, and plotting freesurfer cortical surface reconstructions

 inlcuded in the repo are